oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 # User Guide

 Sidekick takes voice commands and converts them to actions on the computer.
 It uses the default system mic.
 It operates differently when in different states or modes.
-There are currently three modes, described below, but more can be added.

 - `command` - this mode allows the user to issue a variety of commands
 - `mouse` - this mode allows the user to control the mouse